MK3 grenade

 There are three variants: the basic MK3, the MK3A1, and the MK3A2.
-They differ in their construction and the type of fuse used.
-They were designated Mk III (Roman numbers) prior to 2 April 1945.
+They differ in their construction and the type of fuze used.
+They were designated Mk III (Roman numerals) prior to 2 April 1945.

-MK3 (Mk.III offensive blast grenade) [1918]
+1918 version

+The first version was created in March 1918.

+It was designed to be used during trench assaults to knock out bunkers and clear trenches without producing fragmentation that could injure the user or friendly forces nearby.

-The MK3 has a cardboard body and crimped metal top and bottom.
+The MK3 has a cardboard body and a crimped metal top and bottom.
 The top has a raised fuze well that was threaded for a fuze assembly.

 It used the reliable Mk.II fuze, which used a Mills-bomb style striker but with a straight lever.
 It was replaced by the MK3A1.

 It can be identified by its black body with yellow markings.

-MK3A1 (Mk.III A1 offensive grenade)
+MK3A1

 The MK3A1 had a water-resistant laminated-paper body and top and bottom caps made from die-cast metal.
 The top had a threaded fuze well in the center.

-It originally used the M6A1 fuse, which had a four to five second delay.
+It originally used the M6A1 fuze, which had a four to five second delay.
 It was upgraded to the M6A2, and then the M6A3 fuze sometime in the early 1940s and the M6A4D fuze in 1944.

-The grenade contained 7 ounces [0.20 kg.] of flaked TNT filler.
+The grenade contained 7 ounces (200 grams) of flaked TNT filler.

 It can be identified by its black body and a yellow band pasted across the middle marked "Grenade, Hand - Offensive MK.III A1" in black lettering.
 It differs from the MK3 in having a fuze well that is flush with the surface of the top cap.

-The grenades weighed 0.69 lbs. each.
+The grenades weighed 0.69 lbs. (~313 grams) each.
 The MK3, like all TNT-filled grenades and bombs, were shipped without their fuzes as a safety measure.
 They were packed in cardboard storage tubes in crates of 24 or 50.
 Fuzes were shipped separately in boxes containing 25 fuzes.

 MK3A2

 The MK3A2 had a waterproof asphalt-impregnated fiberboard cylinder and its top and bottom were made from the same material.

 The top had a fuze well directly threaded in its center.
 It originally used the M6A4D fuze, which had a four to five second delay.

 This was later replaced with the updated M206 series fuze (currently using the M206A2), which was smokeless— and noiseless—burning and had a five-second delay.
-It contained an 8 oz.
-TNT charge.
+It contained an 8 oz. (~226.8 grams) TNT charge.

 It can be identified by its cylinder, which is in two halves and is secured in the middle with a wide black band.
 The yellow lettering is printed directly on the surface of the grenade and reads "Grenade Hand - Offensive MK3A2 - TNT".

-The grenades weighed 0.96 lbs. each.
-They came packed in storage tubes in crates of 30 grenades.
+The grenades weighed in at 0.96 lbs. (~435.45 grams) They came packed in storage tubes in crates of 30 grenades.